apache/doris-website/versioned_docs/version-2.1/table-design/data-model/unique.md

 ## Merge-on-Write

-The table creation statement for Merge-on-write is as follows:
+The table creation statement for Merge-on-Write is as follows:

 ```
-CREATE TABLE IF NOT EXISTS example_tbl_unique_merge_on_write
+CREATE TABLE IF NOT EXISTS example_tbl_unique
 (
     `user_id` LARGEINT NOT NULL COMMENT "User ID",
     `username` VARCHAR(50) NOT NULL COMMENT "Username",